NoelThompson/BankZeroA0/Authorization Extension/README.md

 https://github.com/NoelThompson/BankZeroA0/blob/e5f776a7ada16e9578e33f53cd116cbb4911d795/ae-api-access.php#L3-L36

 In this api endpoint we are using the userID to grab the roles for a specific user in our GET URL.
 We pull that userid with the getuser command available via our Auth0 SDK.
+For more of the API endpoints available with the Authorization Extension check [here](https://auth0.com/docs/api/authorization-extension#get-user-roles).

 ## Run the App